 yourself in this situation do your divorce here if possible.
 Documents for all stages,

 alimony, child support and all!

 Join thousands who have already gotten divorce documents online in an affordable way.

 Custody of the child in Louisiana

-In the State of Louisiana, the court wants to create a custody situation that is comfortable for the children and both parents.
+In the State of Louisiana, the court wants to create a comfortable custody situation for the children and both parents.
 In most cases, joint legal custody and some form of shared physical custody will fulfill this need.
-If the family situation is not stable and the child may be harmed mentally, physically or emotionally by a shared custody plan, the court will decide this direction.
-In these cases visitation (supervised or otherwise) may be deemed a better option to keep the child in contact with the non-supervisory parent.
+If the family situation is not stable and the child may be harmed mentally, physically, or emotionally by a shared custody plan, visitation (supervised or otherwise) may be deemed a better option to keep the child in contact with the non-supervisory parent.

 Joint or sole custody is awarded based on what would be in the best interests of the child.
 The following order of preference is established and will be followed in most cases:

 To either of the parents [without regard to race or gender of the parents];

 To the person or people with whom the child has lived; or

 To other individuals or people, the court feels suitable and can provide a stable environment for the child.